andrewjdmartin/next-level-cache/readme.txt

 Updating any page or Wordpress setting will clear the cache (changing the value isn't necessary, just click an update button somewhere).

 = 4.
+What are cache "resets" and "prunes" and are they a good/bad thing? =

+A reset is when the entire cache is cleared after changes were made to a page or settings.
+Pruning is when the allotted space for the cache is filled and items are removed to decrease the size.
+Both of these are *technically* bad because the cache has to be re-generated for some or all of the pages.
+However a reset is a normal, unavoidable occurrence when pages or settings are updated.
+Excessive pruning, on the other hand, means that the cache is not functioning optimally and your site may even experience performance degradation.
+Next Level Cache keeps track of the number of prunes each day in order to detect and warn you of this situation.
+If the Next Level Cache dashboard widget or settings page is showing a warning about excessive pruning then Next Level Cache may not be the best caching plugin for your site.

+= 5.
 Where does Next Level Cache store it's data? =

 The cache is stored in the wp_options table and is loaded upfront with one large query instead of many small ones.

-= 5.
+= 6.
 Will this plugin work in combination with other caching plugins? =

 I've minimally experimented with a few other caching plugins and Next Level Cache seems to be compatible with them.
 However, Wordpress only allows one DB.php Drop-in file to be installed at a time.
 So if the other plugin requires it's own DB Drop-in then you would have to choose one over the other.
 Next Level Cache does not make any attempt to automatically copy or alter the DB.php.
 If there is a conflicting DB.php file installed then Next Level Cache will simply not do anything except to show a warning notification on the plugin settings page.

-= 6.
+= 7.
 How can I configure or customize the plugin? =

 For the moment there are no configuration options, however there will be some options